rei/rei-cedar-docs/docs/components/text/README.md

 The **CdrText** component allows for styling any HTML element with available text styles.
 Visual style and semantic meaning are managed independently by providing:

-- Element to the `tag` prop
+- A `tag` property to control which type of element is rendered
-- TODO: update me Applying styling by either using the `modifier` prop and a utility class, or with a custom CSS class and a text mixin
+- Styling which can be applied ith a custom CSS class and a text mixin

 This method decouples the semantic meaning of a heading level from the visual representation.